GabeSoler/coltrane_static_site/content/about/me.md

 ---

 ## A bit about me
 Hi, this section is to talk a little about myself.
-You can also explore other related content up in the navegation panel.
+You can also explore other related content up in the navigation panel.

 Lets start with a bit of background.
 I was born and raised in Chile, having at the same time Spanish and Italian nationality.
-I grew up being  a shy and intelectual kid, who loved books and was doing well at school.
+I grew up being  a shy and intellectual kid, who loved books and was doing well at school.
 I also practiced many things as I was growing up, like the flute, painting, playing basketball, writing, etc.

 I always loved arts and creativity, the feeling of being in the flow, solving things in inspiration and feeling that the world is only existing in that moment.

-When I was making my decition about what to study I chose psychology because it had many things I liked, and I liked way too many things.
+When I was making my decision about what to study I chose psychology because it had many things I liked, and I liked way too many things.
 The ones that I appreciated where:
 - It had humanities and sciences,
 - It was related to working closely with people
 - It could answer many philosophical questions,